 How Short-Term Health Insurance Policies Work?

-Short-term health insurance plans have a policy maximum of up to $2 million and may have limited benefits in comparison to long-term health insurance policies.
+Short-term health insurance plans have a policy maximum of up to $2 million and may have limited benefits in comparison to long-term major medical insurance policies.
 Each provider offers different budget options, varying in the deductible and coinsurance percentage you pay.
 Plans with higher deductibles and fewer benefits will have a lower monthly premium.

 Who Needs Short-Term Health Insurance?